didoesdigital/plover-dictionaries/README.md

+## Condensed strokes

+This dictionary consists of common words that can already be written using the default Plover dictionary plus prefix/suffix strokes or punctuation strokes.
+It can be useful for improving dictionary lookups, but is not needed to write the words.
+Copy the [`condensed-strokes.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/condensed-strokes.json) file into your dictionary folder and add it to your Plover config to improve dictionary lookups.

 ## Common Words Dictionary

 This dictionary consists of common words already available in the default Plover dictionary.
 If you need only the common words for some reason, copy the [`common-words.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/common-words.json) file into your dictionary folder and add it to your Plover config to use the briefs for a thousand or so common English words.